MassimilianoLuca/nlsparql-wfst/README.md

 # nlsparql-wfst
 The goal of the project is to develop Spoken Language Understanding (SLU) Module for Movie Domain using NL-SPARQL Dataset.
+### Data Analysis
+Some previous data analysis on the dataset has been done.
+In the data-analysis folder some scripts can be found.
+* concept-distribution.py has been used to look at the concept distribution in a fast way to find insights
+* oov.py has been used to calculate the percentage of out-of-vocabulary concepts
+* zipf.py has been used to test the Zipf's law **Note:** the results of concept-distribution are stored into a csv file called results.csv.
+It is due to the fact that create a readable graph with matplotlib can be difficult and doing it with Excel or Numbers or whatever is easier and faster
 ### Models
 Two models have been developed: a basic model that ---- and an advanced model that ----.
 The model is automatically selected by _main.py_.
 To run the basic model, three parameters are needed:
 1. the feature.
 It varies among 'word','pos','lemma'